wikimedia/design-codex/packages/codex-docs/README.md

 # Codex docs

-The Codex docs site is built with [VitePress](https://vitepress.vuejs.org/), a static site generator built with Vite and Vue 3.
+The Codex docs site is built with [VitePress](https://vitepress.vuejs.org/), a static site generator built with [Vite](https://vitejs.dev/) as build tool and Vue 3.
 The code in this package is used to build our live documentation site.

-## Dev site
+## Development site

 In the root of the Codex monorepo, run: